-Tidbury Green is a small settlement in the south western corner of the Metropolitan Borough of Solihull within the Blythe Ward.
+Tidbury Green is a small settlement in the south western corner of the Metropolitan Borough of Solihull.
 Prior to the 1930’s Tidbury Green was a rural area comprising a number of farms centred on crossroads that provided passage to south Birmingham, Earslwood and Grimes Hill from south Warwickshire.
 In the 1930’s major development took place and much of the housing in Fulford Hall Road, Tilehouse Lane, Lowbrook Lane and Norton Lane was built.
 This development continued spasmodically to the 1990’s through infilling along Norton Lane and Fulford Hall Road.
 Since that date development has been very limited as Solihull Council policy sought to protect the rural nature of the area.
 Government policy in late 1990’s encouraged the use of existing sites for development which has made Tidbury Green a target for developers due to the relatively large plot sizes on which dwellings stand.
-However Solihull UDP clearly states that only two houses can be built to replace one existing dwelling and this has curtailed the more enthusiastic.

 Tidbury Green is characterised by detached houses, semi-detached houses and bungalows that are set back from the roadway and interspersed with many oak trees.
 It is a mature area but one whose isolation is threatened by the development at Dickens Heath and the close proximity to Grime’s Hill.